LATIA112-1-Finial-Project/Scrapy-TopUniversity/README.md

    $ cd Scrapy_topUniversity
    $ scrapy crawl topUniversity -o file.csv
    ```
 4. Use the command below to clean the dirty data in the file.
 This script removes all `=` and `+` symbols from the data and eliminating duplicates universities.
-Additionaly, it will create a codex of universities.
+Additionaly, it will create a codex of universities `university.csv`, and replace university name to university id in the resulting file.

    ```bash
    $ python csv_cleaner.py